Emma-Gairin/RadarOmics/README.md

 |YP_001054871.1 |   10.60595|   11.21210|   11.32445|   11.69303|   11.67610|   11.26584|   11.17176|   11.72576|   11.77252|   12.31938|
 |YP_001054872.1 |   15.80708|   16.16411|   15.73523|   16.09713|   16.08820|   15.68903|   16.00612|   16.11608|   16.22958|   17.62626|

+*Note that samples are columns, genes are rows.*

+- Sample information with columns "sample" and "group".
+One radar plot per "group" will be generated.
 ```r
 head(data_input$sample_meta)
 ```